BigAis/I.P.-frontend-trial/README.md

 ## Additional Notes

-- The project uses SASS for styling components.
+- The project uses SASS for styling components
-- The application is responsive and works on different screen sizes.
+- The application is responsive and works on different screen sizes
-- Error handling is implemented for API requests and form submissions.
+- Error handling is implemented for API requests and form submissions
-- The code is organized into modular components for better maintainability.
+- The code is organized into modular components for better maintainability